Brunei: Types of Company

 International Limited Partnership

-Under the International Limited Partnerships Order, 2000 (ILPO), an ILP consists of one or more general partners (of which one must be a trust company or subsidiary thereof, an IBC or another ILP) and any number of limited partners.
-An ILP may be formed for any lawful purpose, undertaken in or from within Brunei Darussalam or elsewhere.
-It does not carry on business with any persons resident in Brunei Darussalam, and prospectus provisions may apply to offers of securities.
+Under the International Limited Partnerships Order, 2000 (ILPO), an ILP consists of one or more general partners (one of which must be a trust company or subsidiary thereof, an IBC or another ILP) and any number of limited partners.
+An ILP may be formed for any lawful purpose, undertaken in or from within Brunei or elsewhere.
+It does not carry on business with any persons resident in Brunei, and prospectus provisions may apply to offers of securities.

 In an ILP, a general partner is personally liable for all the debts and obligations of the ILP but, except in so far as the partnership agreement or ILPO otherwise provides, a limited partner is not so liable.
 At the time of becoming a limited partner, a limited partner contributes, or undertakes to contribute, a stated amount (or property valued at a stated amount) to the capital of the partnership.
 Provision for confirmation of value exists.